Logo

 How much electricity a factory consumes varies widely depending on the scale of the site, production processes and hours of operation.
 Manufacturers running energy-intensive machinery for long shifts will typically see higher factory energy costs, especially when electricity is used continuously throughout the day.
 Gas usage also plays a part, with factory gas cost increasing where heat, drying or steam generation is involved.

-With electricity prices UK for factory users moving regularly, even small differences in unit rates can quickly add up, which is why reviewing your energy contract against current market options can help keep overall manufacturing energy spend under control.
+With average electricity prices in the UK for factory users moving regularly, even small differences in unit rates can quickly add up, which is why reviewing your energy contract against current market options can help keep overall manufacturing energy spend under control and cut energy costs.

 Looking for electric or combined energy deals?